erikw425/Basic_Poker_Stats_for_PostgreSQL/README.md

 # Poker-Spin-Go-Basic-Stats-Pack
-Custom stats I created for Spin-Go analysis in Poker Tracker4 (postgreSQL)
+Custom stats I created for Spin-Go analysis in Poker Tracker4 (postgreSQL) to segment hands played by position and number of players.
+Used for high level surface overviews of performance in each section of the tree.

 # Stats: